-The program fees do not include UNBC student fees, costs of textbooks, accommodation and transportation.
-Please refer to the UNBC Graduate Studies website (www.unbc.ca/graduate-programs/) for more information on student fees.
+Note: All fees are subject to Board of Governor approval.
+The tuition fees do not include UNBC student fees, cost of transportation or accommodation, cost of textbooks or course materials.
+Please refer to the UNBC Graduate Studies website (www.unbc.ca/graduate-programs) for more information on student fees.